rainmanh/jumpscale_core8/docs/JumpscaleAPI/core/j_core_platformtype_myplatform_executor_cuisine_core.md

 ```
 @param source is on remote host (on the ssh node)
 @param dest is on local (where we run the cuisine)
-will replace $varDir, $codeDir, ...
+will replace $VARDIR, $CODEDIR, ...
 - in source but then using cuisine.core.args_replace(dest) (so for cuisine host)
 - in dest using j.dirs.replaceTxtDirVars (is for local cuisine)

-@param dest, if empty then will be same as source very usefull when using e.g. $codeDir
+@param dest, if empty then will be same as source very usefull when using e.g. $CODEDIR

 ```